plackyhacker/plackyhacker.github.io/walkthrough/reaper2.md

 While I was initially debugging my exploit I noticed that as the `_guard_dispatch_icall_fptr()` call was being made the `rdx` register always had a value `0x18` higher than `rsp`.
 Provided I didn't change the value in `rdx` I could use this register to restore `rsp` at the end of my shellcode.

+## Final Thoughts

+I learnt a stack of new techniques from this lab and expanded my knowledge in browser and Kernel exploitation.
+Thanks to `xct` for a great learning experience!

+If you have any questions feel free to contact me on Discord: `plackyhacker#1905`.